Vogue Italia: Remix Contest

-All Black issue
+All-Black issue

-The July 2008 issue featured only black models, photographed by Steven Meisel and the articles pertained to black women in the arts and entertainment.
-The magazine claimed to showcase black models in response to anger caused by the disinclination of fashion magazines to display black models on their covers.
-Fashion industry insiders claim black models are featured less often because they are unable to sell.
-This statement, along with the formation of a protest group in New York City that challenges racism in the industry, convinced Italian Vogue's editor, Franca Sozzani to create this issue.
-Instead of the issue not selling, it became the highest selling issue of Italian Vogue ever, and had run out of print twice, which marked the first time in Condé Nast history that the magazine reprinted an issue to satisfy demand.
-The reprinted copies had the tag lines "Most Wanted Issue Ever" and "First Reprint" banded across the front.
+The July 2008 issue of Vogue Italia featured only black models (photographed by Steven Meisel), with the articles pertaining to black women in the media, arts and entertainment.
+The magazine claimed to release this issue as a response to widespread criticism that fashion magazines, worldwide, do not feature more black cover models.
+Industry insiders have claimed that advertisers believe any magazine issue featuring a black cover model is "unable" to sell, or will sell considerably less than issues with non-black cover models.
+This belief, along with the formation of a protest group in New York City that challenges racism in the industry, convinced Italian Vogue's editor, Franca Sozzani to create this issue.
+It became the highest-selling issue of Italian Vogue in history, and had run-out of print twice, which marked the first time in Condé Nast history that the magazine reprinted an issue to satisfy demand.
+The reprinted copies displayed headlines as "Most Wanted Issue Ever" and "First Reprint".

-However, even though the advertising pages went up 30 percent, there was a "glaring lack of black models" in them.
+However, even though the advertising pages increased by 30%, there was a "glaring lack of black models" in the issue.
 Meisel said: "I've asked my advertising clients so many times, 'Can we use a black girl?'
 They say no. Advertisers say black models don't sell."